nf-core/nanoseq/docs/usage.md

 ## Alignment

 ### `--aligner`
-Specifies the aligner to use (available are: 'graphmap', 'minimap2')
+Specifies the aligner to use (available are: `graphmap` or `minimap2`)

 ### `--saveAlignedIntermediates`
-Save the BAM files from the aligment step - not done by default
+Save the `.sam` files from the alignment step - not done by default

 ### `--skipAlignment`
 Skip alignment and subsequent process